 This Decision and Rate Order is accompanied by a rate model, applicable supporting models and a Tariff of Rates and Charges (Schedule A).
-Entries in the models were reviewed to ensure that they are in accordance with Hearst Power's EB-2014-0080 cost of service decision, and that the 2016 OEB-approved Tariff of Rates and Charges as well as the cost, revenue and consumption results from 2015 are as reported by Hearst Power to the OEB.
+Entries in the models were reviewed to ensure that they are in accordance with Niagara-on-the-Lake Hydro's EB-2013-0155 cost of service decision, and that the 2016 OEB-approved Tariff of Rates and Charges as well as the cost, revenue and consumption results from 2015 are as reported by Niagara-on-the-Lake Hydro to the OEB.
 The rate model was adjusted, where applicable, to correct any discrepancies.